What Is A Breast Biopsy?

 The pathologist will study the sample to determine if cancerous cells are present and if so, what the specific characteristics are.
 Only about 20% of biopsies of American women are cancerous due to our early detection policies.
 In other countries, such as Sweden, which are restricted by cost concerns, 80% of biopsies prove to be malignant.

-There are 3 types of breast biopsies:
+There are 3 types of breast biopsy procedures:

 - Fine-Needle Aspiration Biopsy